jeff121271/NerfAVR/README.md

 This is part of a small project involving a nerf gun.
 I took it as an excuse to try and write a simple task scheduler with limited resources.

-Currently the code was only tested on Windows using MinGW.
-The printf() statements and my timer setup under the HAL will need to be abstracted away or conditionally compiled out for the actual implementation.
+The code has currently only been tested in a simulated environment using Atmel studio.
+The basics, however, seem to be working fine.

 Project structure: